asm-products/villeme/README.md

 * Make part of Assembly community in [assembly.com/villeme](https://assembly.com/villeme)
 * Follow this style guide: https://github.com/bbatsov/ruby-style-guide
-* Create one acceptance tests for each scenario of the feature you are trying to implement.
+* Create one acceptance tests in **RSpec** (not obrigatory if you don't know to do) for each scenario of the feature you are trying to implement.
-* Create model and controller tests to keep 100% of code coverage at least in the new parts that you are writing.

 ## Team